felixkraas/GateSim/README.md

 # GateSim
-Programm to simulate and display ICs
+Program to simulate and display ICs